-The long life span offered by LED lighting is one of the major attractions for many people.
-Unlike conventional Halogen or Incandescent bulbs, LEDs will help rid the need for continued maintenance and the replacements of faulty bulbs.
-As LEDs do not rely on heating a delicate filament to produce light, they generally do not just stop working as you would expect a traditional bulb to when it fails.
-Instead, LEDs are said to have reached the end of their usable life when the light output drops below 70% of the original brightness offered when new.
+Unlike conventional Halogen or Incandescent bulbs, LED light bulbs will help rid the need for continued maintenance and the replacements of faulty bulbs.
+As LED light bulbs do not rely on heating a delicate filament to produce light, they generally do not just stop working as you would expect a traditional bulb to when it fails.
+Instead, LED light bulbs are said to have reached the end of their usable life when the light output drops below 70% of the original brightness offered when new.
 This is measured in lumens.

 So what exactly does the life span of and LED bulb mean?
 And how is it calculated?